-Grow Your E-Commerce Business With Email MarketingSep 22, 2020
+Grow Your E-Commerce Business With Email MarketingOct 16, 2022

 When I first started my brick-and-mortar store years ago, I had little social media following and no email list.
-As my business grew locally, I knew I needed to reach beyond my local area to scale my business.
+As my business grew, I knew I needed to reach beyond my local area to scale my business.
 The only way to broaden my reach was to take it online.

-I started with a bi-weekly newsletter.
+I started with a bi-weekly email.
 It was similar to a blog since I didn't have one of those yet.
-I would mention a few items from my store, and then I noticed that those items would outsell all my other products.
+In that email, I would mention a few items from my store.
+I noticed that those items would outsell all my other products.

 5 Types of Email Marketing Content